Kill Rewards

 Exact Sum Property

-The schedule guarantees that the exact sum equals the bounty pot.
+The schedule guarantees that the exact sum equals the bounty pool.
 Any rounding remainder is distributed to the earliest kills.

 Schedule Precomputation